Mastercard/masterpass-qr-core-sdk-ios/README.md

-# MP QR Core SDK
+# MPQRCoreSDK

 This SDK provides parser for parsing Push Payment QR code.

 You can use this SDK to generate Push Payment QR code string also by filling the data and using `PushPaymentData.generatePushPaymentString()`.
 See documentation for more information.

 _This sdk only deals with actual QR code strings.
 So you need to use a separate QR scanning SDK to get QR code strings.
-You can use [MP QR Scan SDK][1]_
+You can use [MPQRScanSDK][1]_

 *This SDK is developed in Objective-C and it works with Swift.*